-Management and consulting fees were \$947,546, compared to \$1,634,041 during fiscal 2019, a decrease of 42%.
-This change as compared to prior year is primarily due to the Company making strategic changes in its management personnel and outside consultants subsequent to Q3 2019.
+Management and consulting fees were \$417,064, compared to \$947,546 during fiscal 2020.
+This change as compared to prior year is primarily due to the Company making strategic reductions in its management personnel and outside consultants.
+It is the priority of the Company's newly appointed executive management to continue to reduce costs, with the goal of reaching profitability in the near future.